advisory council

 Lane Steinagel Lane was born in Sacramento, California.
 He is married to Jennefer.
 They have five children and currently have five grandchildren.
 Lane attended BYU and received the following: BA in International Relations (1990), MA in Linguistics(1995), PhD in Instructional Psychology and Technology(2005).
 He has served three LDS missions: once to Tahiti and twice to Ukraine.
 Lane can speak Maori, Spanish, Russian, French, German, and some Ukraine.
 Lane taught linguistics at BYU from 1996-2015 and is the author of the book Kia Toa: Unto the Isles of the Sea.
 He is currently working as area mission specialist for the Church of Jesus Christ of Latter Day Saints. |

-Carlson x
+Hirschi x

 Mikle